kyleboyd/lectures/IXD302/IXD302-Deliverables.md

 Deliverable 2 - Prototypes (40%)
 --------------------------------

 We are expecting a number of prototypes, as detailed below.
-For each deliverable I've supplied links to content that you might find useful to enable you to deliver what is expected.
+For each deliverable I’ve supplied links to content that you might find useful to enable you to deliver what is expected.
 These links will be added after we have covered them in the lectures.

 ###2A: HTML Prototype (8%)